HPI-Information-Systems/Mondrian/README.md

 ## Setup

-The code was written using Python 3.8.
+The code is written using Python 3.8.
 If using a local (or virtual) environment, install dependencies with `pip install -r requirements.txt`
-Alternatively, if using a conda distribution, use:
+Alternatively, if using a conda distribution on Linux, use:
 `conda env create --file mondrian.yml`

 ## Basic script